web3-storage/web3.storage/packages/website/pages/docs/how-tos/work-with-car-files.md

 description: Learn how to work with Content Archives of IPLD data.
 ---

+import { Tabs, TabItem } from 'components/mdx/tabs';
 import Callout from 'nextra-theme-docs/callout';
 import CodeSnippet from from 'components/mdx/CodeSnippet';
-import dagCborSource from '!!raw-loader!../code-snippets/how-to/dag-cbor.js';
+import dagCborSource from '!!raw-loader!../../../assets/code-snippets/how-to/dag-cbor.js';

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';
+# Working with Content Archives

 When you upload files to Web3.Storage using the [client library][reference-client-library], your data is converted into a graph of data structures, which are then packed into a format called a Content Archive (CAR) before being sent to the Web3.Storage service.